-- 8. The Department has issued permits to the U.S. Army Corps of Engineers (Corps) for the following projects: WCA 3 Decompartmentalization and Sheetflow Enhancement Physical Model Project (Permit No. 0304879), including the S-152 water control structure; Modified Water Deliveries to the Everglades National Park Project (Permit No. 0246512), including the S-355A and S-355B water control structures; C-111 South Dade and Modified Water Deliveries to the Everglades National Park Projects (File No. 0246512-013); Ninth Amended Emergency Final Order to Operate the S-332B, S-332C, S-332D Pump Stations and Appurtenant Structures (OGC Case Nos.
-00-0889 and 99-2242). - 9.
-Immediate action is necessary to deviate from permitted water management practices in order to move significant volumes of flood water out of the Water Conservation Areas. - 10.
-Under the current emergency conditions, it is appropriate to temporarily modify operations of the projects and immediately employ any remedial means, including but not limited to constructing temporary features, deemed necessary to redress the emergency.
+- 6. The Department has issued permits to the U.S. Army Corps of Engineers (Corps) for the following projects: WCA 3 Decompartmentalization and Sheetflow Enhancement Physical Model Project (Permit No. 0304879), including the S-152 water control structure; Modified Water Deliveries to the Everglades National Park Project (Permit No. 0246512), including the S-355A and S-355B water control structures; Ninth Amended Emergency Final Order to Operate the S-332B, S- 332C, S-332D Pump Stations and Appurtenant Structures (OGC Case Nos.
+00-0889 and 99-2242). - Immediate action is necessary to deviate from permitted water management practices in order to move significant volumes of flood water out of the Water Conservation Areas. - 8.
+Under the current emergency conditions, it is appropriate to temporarily modify operations of the projects and immediately employ any remedial means deemed necessary to redress the emergency. - 9.
+The Corps shall continue water quality and hydrologic monitoring of the existing permitted Corps project features, to identify and evaluate water quality and hydrologic conditions.
+The monitoring work provides water quality data associated with state water quality standards and the long-term phosphorus concentration limits contained within the Settlement Agreement to the Federal Everglades lawsuit (Case No. 88-1886), and hydrologic data necessary for the adaptive operation of the pump stations to evaluate the effects on wildlife, water supply and flood protection in the C&SF project.

-- 11. The Corps shall continue water quality and hydrologic monitoring of the existing permitted Corps project features, to identify and evaluate water quality and hydrologic Conditions.
-The monitoring work provides water quality data associated with state water quality standards and the long-term phosphorus concentration limits contained within the Settlement Agreement to the Federal Everglades lawsuit (Case No. 88-1886), and hydrologic data necessary for the adaptive operation of the pump stations to evaluate the effects on wildlife, water supply and flood protection in the C&SF project. - 12.
-The District shall continue water quality and hydrologic monitoring of the existing permitted District project features, to identify and evaluate water quality and hydrologic conditions.
+10. The District shall continue water quality and hydrologic monitoring of the existing permitted District project features, to identify and evaluate water quality and hydrologic conditions.
 The monitoring work provides water quality data associated with state water quality standards and the long-term phosphorus concentration limits contained within the Settlement Agreement to the Federal Everglades lawsuit (Case No. 88-1886), and hydrologic data necessary for the adaptive operation of the pump stations to evaluate the effects on wildlife, water supply and flood protection in the C&SF project.